Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 5 MINS READ

-Ahh, puppy bites.
-There is something about those little razor-sharp teeth.
-Some people actually enjoy the feeling of puppy nibbles, but it’s definitely not something you want to encourage.
-There’s a fine line between some harmless puppy biting and a dog with adult teeth who has learned its ok to bite or who is showing […]
+Ahh, puppy bites!
+While some people enjoy the feeling of puppy nibbles, it’s not something you want to encourage.
+There’s a fine line between harmless puppy biting and an adult dog with full-sized teeth who’s learned biting is an acceptable behavior.
+Here are 5 tips for how to stop puppy biting and some insights on […]

 Share article

-Ahh, puppy bites.
-There is something about those little razor-sharp teeth.
-Some people actually enjoy the feeling of puppy nibbles, but it’s definitely not something you want to encourage.
-There’s a fine line between some harmless puppy biting and a dog with adult teeth who has learned its ok to bite or who is showing some aggressive behaviors.
+Ahh, puppy bites!
+While some people enjoy the feeling of puppy nibbles, it’s not something you want to encourage.
+There’s a fine line between harmless puppy biting and an adult dog with full-sized teeth who’s learned biting is an acceptable behavior.
+Here are 5 tips for how to stop puppy biting and some insights on why puppies bite

 Why do puppies bite?